 - What is a dividend voucher?

-Initial thoughts on illegal dividends (HMRC)
+Initial thoughts on Illegal dividends (HMRC)

 Pay director dividends from post-tax realised profits

-- Illegal dividends (this article).
+- Illegal dividends (this guide).

 When should I pay private company dividends?

 You may ask how often can I take dividends from my company (UK)?
 There’s no right time as such with regards to your business paying company dividends to you.
 You can draw these whenever and how often you choose, providing there’s sufficient profit.
 Most limited company contractors will be drawing dividends from their business once per month or perhaps once a quarter.

 When you’ve your own business, what paperwork or documents should a company paying dividends complete?
 Basically, in terms of paperwork for UK company dividends, technically, you can create a dividend voucher.
 What’s more, you can do this each time you declare a dividend.
 You may wonder what are dividend vouchers and to explain, this is an official document which shows the details of the dividend payment and is signed by a director of the company.

 You can file the dividend tax voucher with your personal tax records.
 The voucher will then be available to show to third parties should the need arise in the future.
 As a contractor, you’ll usually declare and pay the dividend at the same time.

 In real life, a third party isn’t likely ever to ask to see the dividends voucher.
 Therefore, you or your contractor accountant can prepare minutes of meetings at your company year-end.
 These will approve the limited company dividends that you pay during the financial period.
 If you require dividend vouchers in the future, you can draw these up then.